maxray/basebasebase/content/case-studies/2023-11-11-saving-york-supplies.md

 ---
-title: Saving York Supplies - a community asset that needed to stay
+title: York Supplies - how we saved a local treasure
 date: 2023-11-11 21:29:00 Z
 categories:
   - Play
 thumbnail_image: "york-supplies-banner.jpg"
 intro: >
   You may have heard of York Supplies.
 They have been in the news.
-Trading in the vibrant Birmingham suburb of Kings Heath since 1947, our very special hardware store and garden centre faced closure upon the retirement of the current owners.
+Trading in the vibrant Birmingham suburb of Kings Heath since 1947, the very special hardware store and garden centre faced closure upon the retirement of the current owners.
 This is how we saved it.
 client_notes: >
   Sush Kelly’s work was instrumental in the success of our community buyout project.
 He has built our website, including application forms, and designed strong logos, clear brand identities and attractive professional documentation.
 And he did all this at speed  and with endless good humour and where necessary grace under fire.
   <br><br>